jigel/GaussVoronoiGrid/README.md

 ## Gaussian Grid Example

-Below is an example of a Gaussian Grid.
+Below is an example of a Gaussian Grid with two dense areas.

 ![Gaussian Grid](docs/GaussianGrid_Example_1.png)